 Year of inscription: 1993

-This province has been long famous for the romantic and ancient vibe and the delicate characteristic in its culture which is displayed through its cuisine, arts, and the local people’s daily lifestyle.
+This province has been long famous for its romantic and ancient vibe and the delicate characteristics in its culture, which is displayed through its cuisine, arts, and the local people’s daily lifestyle.

 The antique beauty of Hue Ancient Citadel

 The complex includes many buildings that were important administrative institutions during the feudal era.
 Some of the significant sites that are now famous attractions are Hoang Thanh (the Imperial City), Tu Cam Thanh (Forbidden Purple City), Quoc Tu Giam (Imperial Academy), and related royal temples.
 They are the working places of the kings and the mandarins, the dwelling of the royal families, and the national education institute.
 Inside Hoang Thanh, there are also lots of spiritual temples to worship the ancestors and some public areas for the royal relatives to gather and entertain.

 Outside of Hue, there are many important monuments of the last kings of the Nguyen Dynasty – the final Vietnamese feudal dynasty.
 These monuments were built under the direction of the kings themselves while they were still in their positions.
 Therefore, each of them has distinctive features that were carefully designed and conducted to show the power and taste of each king.
 They are not only the burial location but also the places for the kings’ getaway.

 Besides the Complex, Hue still has a long list of historical and cultural relics waiting to be discovered.
 Look at our blog for 8 Best Things to Do in Hue.

 Year of inscription: 1999